 Facility access, lighting, security cameras and emergency phones are monitored by the Department of Public Safety.
-Maintenance needs are reported to the Physical Plant where they are given top priority.
-The IT Department maintains the security network in cooperation with Department of Public Safety.
+Maintenance needs are reported to the Physical Plant, where they are prioritized.
+Maintenance works with Public Safety to ensure vegetation adheres to crime prevention through an environmental design.
+The IT Department maintains the security network in cooperation with the Department of Public Safety.